evergreencait/Word-Counter/README.md

 * Input: "cat"
 * Output : "cat"

-#### Program will identify the inputted sentence and return the sentence.
-* Input: "cat in the hat"
-* Output : "cat in the hat"

-#### Program will identify the inputted word and return the word in lower case despite case when entered.
-* Input: "Cat"
-* Output : "cat"

-#### Program will identify the inputted sentence and return the sentence in lower case despite case when entered.
-* Input: "Cat in the Hat"
-* Output : "cat in the hat"

 #### Program will identify if the given word appears once in the sentence and return 1.
 * Input: "cat", "cat in the hat"
 * Output : 1